sf-wdi-44/rails-views-and-helpers/README.md

   Remember: `yield` is where the current page content will be rendered.
 </details>

-Another alternative would be to move the header with menu and/or the footer into a partial instead.
+We can also move the header and/or the footer into a partial.
 This option would be best when for example we only use the menu on some pages, but not all.
 For instance, if the home page uses a hero image in place of the header, we should move that header with menu section to a partial.

 2)  What would our layout, view, and template look like if the header with menu section is a partial?